osisoft/AVEVA-Adapter-BACnet-Docs/V1/Configuration/OSIsoft Adapter for BACnet data selection configuration.md

 In addition to the data source configuration, you need to provide a data selection configuration to specify the data you want the BACnet adapter to collect from the data sources.

-When you add a data source, the BACnet adapter browses the entire BACnet server address space and exports the available BACnet variables into a JSON file for data selection.
-Data is collected automatically based upon user demands.
-BACnet data from BACnet variables is read through subscriptions (unsolicited reads).
+When you add a data source, the BACnet adapter will discover devices and objects specified in the configuration.

-You can either have the data selection configuration file generated for you or you can create it manually yourself.

-## Generate default BACnet data selection configuration file

 ## BACnet device configuration